AndrewWPhillips/eggql/README.md

 Note that the query name `random` is derived from the struct's field name `Random`.
 Only exported fields (those with an upper-case first letter) are used and the generated GraphQL name is derived from it using a lower-case first letter.
 You can also provide your own name using the eggql tag such as `egg:"myRand,args(low=1,high=6)"`.

-Also note the two resolver arguments (`low` and `high`) given in brackets the `args` option.
+Also note the two resolver arguments (`low` and `high`) given in brackets in the `args` option.
 You *must* supply the `args` option if the resolver function takes arguments.
-In this case there are two arguments, so you must specify two names in the `args`.
+In this case the query has are two (optional) arguments, so you must specify two names in the `args`.
 (You can also have an optional 1st `Context` parameter that has no corresponding name in `args` - see the tutorial.)

 I usually test GraphQL using Postman (see below) but you can just use **curl** to post a GraphQL query like this: